 Hello lovely readers and welcome to a brand new series for World of Wanderlust!
 As many of you already know, I am opening a bakery this year.
 This means less travel and more stability – a concept I am still getting used to!
 I will be opening my bakery in my home town of Launceston.
 It will be called Charlie’s Dessert House.
 Here is a recount of my experience to help you in starting your own bakery.

-The one thing I love as much as travel is sweets (who doesn’t!?), so it feels like a natural progression to partially put down roots, have more of a balanced lifestyle, travel once a month instead of 365 days of the year, and do something I love just as much in my hometown!
+The one thing I love as much as travel is sweets.
+So it feels like a natural progression to finally put down roots and cease living out of a suitcase.

 Starting your Own Bakery: Creating the Idea

 So in this series of blogs (and videos) about starting your own bakery, I want to share with you the process to opening up a new business.
 Charlie’s is more of an all-day-all-night dessert house than anything (not just a bakery but also a late-night dessert restaurant and with smoothies galore… anything of the sweet variety!)
 However I chose to label the series about creating a bakery, as during the day there will be a range of baked goods in store, as well as an all day breakfast menu and all night dessert menu (all sweet stuff, of course!)

 The idea behind Charlie’s was to bring something new to my home town.
 As someone who enjoys the occasional night out with friends rather than an all-weekend-bender, I knew there must be others like me who would like somewhere nice to go in the evenings that isn’t necessarily a bar or a fine dining restaurant.